-Australia Christian College is highly committed to equity and access policy to help students with disabilities who need help in completing the course.
+The Australian College of Christianity is highly committed to equity and access policy to help students with disabilities who need help in completing the course.
 ACC may play a role in overcoming barriers or provide access to external services.
 If necessary, course delivery and assessing methods may be modified to take into account of their circumstances while maintaining integrity of the unit of competency.
 (See ‘ Students with Special Needs’ on your student handbook for the further details.)

-The following course specific competencies are achieved through completion of Diploma of Counselling.
+The following course-specific competencies are achieved through the completion of the Diploma of Counselling.

 |CHCCCS019||Recognise and respond to crisis situations|

 |CHCCSL005||Apply learning theories in counselling|